-Dr. Berman currently serves as co-Chair of the National Academies Board on Research Data and Information (BRDI), as Vice-Chair of the the Anita Borg Institute Board of Trustees, and is a member of the National Science Foundation Advisory Committee for the Computer and Information Science and Engineering (CISE) Directorate.
+Dr. Berman currently serves as co-Chair of the National Academies Board on Research Data and Information (BRDI), as Vice-Chair of the the Anita Borg Institute Board of Trustees, and as co-Chair of the National Science Foundation Advisory Committee for the Computer and Information Science and Engineering (CISE) Directorate.
 She has served on a broad spectrum of national and international leadership groups and committees including the National Science Foundation's Engineering Advisory Committee, the National Institutes of Health's NIGMS Advisory Committee, the U.S. President's Council of Advisors on Science and Technology (PCAST) Networking and Information Technology Research and Development (NITRD) Review Working Group, and others.
 From 2007-2010, she served as co-Chair of the US-UK Blue Ribbon Task Force for Sustainable Digital Preservation and Access, and from 2011-2013 she served as Chair-Elect, Chair, and Past Chair of the Information, Computing and Communication Section (Section T) of the American Association for the Advancement of Science (AAAS).
 For her accomplishments, leadership, and vision, Dr. Berman was recognized by the Library of Congress as a "Digital Preservation Pioneer", as one of the top women in technology by BusinessWeek and Newsweek, and as one of the top technologists by IEEE Spectrum.